 Lung cancer can often be treated with surgery as part of the first course of treatment if it is at an early stage and has not spread outside of the lung and lymph nodes close to the lung.
 While surgery may not be an option for every patient, those who receive it as part of their initial treatment have higher survival rates than those who do not.
 Patients who are not healthy enough to undergo the procedure or whose cancer has spread too far may not be candidates for surgery.
 Other treatments may be recommended instead or in addition to surgery, such as chemotherapy, radiation, targeted therapy, or immunotherapy.

-Nationally, 21.0 percent of cases underwent surgery as part of the first course of treatment, ranging from 30.1 percent in Massachusetts to 14.3 percent in Oklahoma.
-States with the most screening centers per capita had a higher portion of cases undergoing surgery as part of the first course of treatment, with each additional center per million people being associated with a 0.4 point increase in the percent of cases undergoing surgery.
+Nationally, 21.0 percent of patients underwent surgery as part of the first course of treatment, ranging from 30.1 percent in Massachusetts to 14.3 percent in Oklahoma.
+States with the most screening centers per capita had a higher portion of patients undergoing surgery as part of the first course of treatment, with each additional center per million people being associated with a 0.4 point increase in the percent of patients undergoing surgery.

-The relationships between screening centers per capita and survival, early stage at diagnosis, and undergoing surgery are intriguing but do not prove that more screening centers per capita lead to improvements in these three outcomes.
-The data on stage at diagnosis and undergoing surgery used in this report were from 2009 through 2013, while lung cancer screening was first recommended in 2013, meaning most of the cases were diagnosed before screening was available.
-This is even more true for survival, which has an additional five year data lag that is required to track cases after diagnosis.
-Given these data limitations, the observed relationships suggest that one or more additional factors are driving both the number of screening centers per capita and survival, stag at diagnosis, and undergoing surgery.
+The relationships between screening centers per capita and survival, early stage at diagnosis, and undergoing surgery are intriguing, but do not prove that more screening centers per capita lead to improvements in these three outcomes.
+The data on stage at diagnosis and undergoing surgery used in this report were from 2009 through 2013, while lung cancer screening was first recommended in 2013, and not covered by insurance or Medicare without cost-sharing until 2015, meaning most of the cases were diagnosed before screening was available, and all before it was covered without cost-sharing.
+This is even more true for survival, which has an additional five-year data lag that is required to track cases after diagnosis.
+Given these data limitations, the observed relationships suggest that one or more additional factors are driving both the number of screening centers per capita and survival, stage at diagnosis, and undergoing surgery.
 For example, states with a higher average quality of healthcare could be expected to have better lung cancer outcome measures and be more likely to add accredited screening centers.

 This analysis shows how states compare on the burden of lung cancer both overall and in specific areas, which can help inform where resources are required to address disparities.
 The data and results also serve as a baseline against which future research can be compared, which may be especially beneficial as the data progresses to cover the years after lung cancer screening was recommended.
 Future studies could also include additional factors, such as healthcare quality, to see how they relate to lung cancer screening and burden.